Old-fashioned cucumbers and onions in vinegar is a refreshing cucumber salad that is quick and easy to make.

 The complete list of ingredients to make this recipe is above.
 Below are notes about some of the ingredients, along with ideas for substitutes.

 Onions.
-As with the cucumbers you can use any variety of onions that you have.
-Red onions make a pretty presentation, white onion, yellow onions or Vidalia onions are also good choices.
-I like to use a Vidalia onion which are sweet onions to balance the tartness of the vinegar.
+As with the cucumbers, you can use any variety of onions that you have.
+Red onions make a pretty presentation, and white onions, yellow onions, or Vidalia onions are also good choices.
+I like to use Vidalia onions, which are sweet onions, to balance the tartness of the vinegar.

 Sugar.
 I like to use natural sweeteners, like coconut sugar, in this recipe.
-However, white sugar or honey can easily be substituted.
+However, white sugar, honey, or your favorite sweetener can easily be substituted.

 Sea Salt. can be replaced with table salt or kosher salt.

 Vinegar.
-Apple cider vinegar is my vinegar of choice in this recipe, but you can also use white wine vinegar, red wine vinegar, rice vinegar or champagne vinegar.
+I use apple cider vinegar in this recipe, but you can also use white wine vinegar, red wine vinegar, rice vinegar, or champagne vinegar.

-Experiment with different types of vinegar in this salad, each one will give its own flavor to this salad.
+Experiment with different types of vinegar in this salad; each one will impart its own flavor.

 This tangy side salad tastes great as a side dish garnished with black pepper and served with a burger, grilled chicken, beef, pork chops, seafood or Swedish meatballs